peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### ToInt32Unchecked
     public int ToInt32Unchecked()
-Converts the lowest 32 bits of the truncated form of this number's value to a 32-bit signed integer.
+Converts this number to a 32-bit signed integer.
+If this value is not exactly a 32-bit integer, truncates the value to an integer and returns the lowest 32 bits of its two's-complement form (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) (in which case the return value might have a different sign than this object's value).

 **Returns:**

 * A 32-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToInt64Checked
     public long ToInt64Checked()